meabhishekkumar/capsule-text-kubeflow/README.md

 - Capsule Networks for text classification
 - How to leverage Kubeflow for Industrialization
     - Setup Kubeflow on GCP with Multi GPU Support enabled
-    - Use Tensorflow to create CaspNet Estimator
+    - Use Tensorflow to create CaspNet Estimator [ from Tensorflow Keras Model to Tensorflow Estimator ]
-    - Distributed Multi-GPU training of CapsNet
+    - Distributed Multi-GPU training of CapsNet [ using Tensorflow MirroredStrategy ]
-    - Use TF-Job for distributed training on K8S cluster
+    - Use TF-Job for distributed training on K8S cluster [ for Single-Class & Multi-Class Classification with Multiple Neural Network Architectures ]
-    - Use Katib for highly scalable hyper-parameter tuning
+    - Use Katib for highly scalable hyper-parameter tuning [ with Random Search, Grid Search and Bayesian Search for hyper-parameters]
 - Challenges and Future Work

 #### References and Credits